micro-elements/MicroElements.Swashbuckle.FluentValidation/README.md

         .Build();
 ```

-## Problem: I cant use several validators of one type
+## Problem: I can't use several validators of one type

 Example: You split validator into several small validators but AspNetCore uses only one of them.